-- If parents suspect their child is being bullied, they should contact the Headteacher or designated safeguarding Lead at Beecroft Primary School.
-Parents should be prepared to talk about the signs and systems and any suspicions they have regarding those carrying out the bullying/harassment. - Parents must leave the initial investigation to staff. - The school will work with parents to find a solution.
+If parents suspect their child is being bullied, they should contact the Headteacher or designated safeguarding Lead at Beecroft Primary School.
+Parents should be prepared to talk about the signs and systems and any suspicions they have regarding those carrying out the bullying/harassment.
+The school will invite the parent into school to discuss their concerns.

+The school will work with parents to find a solution.